-Outside directors Reason for appointment tings of the Board of 3 times in FY2016) Shiro Hiruta Mr. Hiruta was appointed so that his extensive experience and diverse knowledge as a business manager at Asahi Kasei Corporation may be applied to the Company's management.
+Outside directors Reason for appointment Attendance at meetings of the Board of Directors (Met 23 times in FY2016) Shiro Hiruta Mr. Hiruta was appointed so that his extensive experience and diverse knowledge as a business manager at Asahi Kasei Corporation may be applied to the Company's management.
 23/23 Sumitaka Fujita Mr. Fujita was appointed so that his extensive experience and diverse knowledge as a business manager at ITOCHU Corporation may be applied to the Company's management.
-23 3/23 Keiko Unotoro Ms. Unotoro was appointed so that her extensive experience and diverse knowledge acquired from working at the Japan Fair Trade Commission may be applied to the Company's management.
-23 3/23 akayuki Katayama Mr. Katayama was appointed so that his extensive experience and diverse knowledge as a business manager at Teijin Limited may be applied to the Company's management.
-Appointed t from FY2017 Susumu Kaminaga Mr. Kaminaga was appointed so that his extensive experience and diverse knowledge as a business manager at Sumitomo Precision Products Co., Ltd. may be applied to the Company's management.
-Appointed from FY2017 /lichijiro Kikawa Mr. Kikawa was appointed so that his extensive experience and diverse knowledge as a business manager at Hitachi Construction Machinery Co., Ltd. may be applied to the Company's management.
-Appointed from FY2017 Outside audit & Attendance at meetings of the Board of Directors and the Audit & Supervisory Board supervisory board members Reason for appointment Attendance at meet- ings of the Board of Directors (Met 23 times in FY2016) Audit & Supervisory Board (Met 30 times in FY2016) Katsuya Natori Mr. Natori was appointed so that his extensive experience and diverse knowledge as a business manager at Sun Microsystems, Inc., Fast Retailing Co., Ltd., and IBM Japan, Ltd., as well as his diverse knowledge as an attorney may be applied to the Company's management.
+23/23 Keiko Unotoro Ms. Unotoro was appointed so that her extensive experience and diverse knowledge acquired from working at the Japan Fair Trade Commission may be applied to the Company's management.
+23/23 Takayuki Katayama Mr. Katayama was appointed so that his extensive experience and diverse knowledge as a business manager at Teijin Limited may be applied to the Company's management.
+Appointed from FY2017 Susumu Kaminaga Mr. Kaminaga was appointed so that his extensive experience and diverse knowledge as a business manager at Sumitomo Precision Products Co., Ltd. may be applied to the Company's management.
+Appointed from FY2017 Michijiro Kikawa Mr. Kikawa was appointed so that his extensive experience and diverse knowledge as a business manager at Hitachi Construction Machinery Co., Ltd. may be applied to the Company's management.
+Appointed from FY2017 Attendance at meetings of the Board of

+Outside audit & supervisory board members Attendance at meetings of the Board of Directors and the Audit & Supervisory Board Reason for appointment Attendance at meet- ings of the Board of Directors (Met 23 times in FY2016) Audit & Supervisory Board (Met 30 times in FY2016) Katsuya Natori Mr. Natori was appointed so that his extensive experience and diverse knowledge as a business manager at Sun Microsystems, Inc., Fast Retailing Co., Ltd., and IBM Japan, Ltd., as well as his diverse knowledge as an attorney may be applied to the Company's management.
 22/23 29/30 Atsushi Iwasaki Mr. Iwasaki was appointed so that his extensive experience and diverse knowledge as a certified public accountant may be applied to the Company's management.
-Appointed f from FY2017
+Appointed from FY2017 from FY2017